If dogs knew how to twitter, then there would be no barking up the wrong tree.

 Here are some suggestions of how not to go about branding yourself or your business on Twitter:

 Don’t Follow Everyone

 There are two schools of thought here.
 The 1st school of thought says that you should follow as many others as possible.
-In this way you will gain a greater amount of exposure for your blog or website.
+In this way, you will gain a greater amount of exposure to your blog or website.
 This may indeed be true to a certain extent, however how many of those who follow you do you think actually care about your content?
-And likewise this could also be true from your perspective if you are following many people.
+And likewise, this could also be true from your perspective if you are following many people.

-Don’t oversell you products or services to your followers, otherwise they will become quitters.
-Instead you should balance your Twitter content appropriately by providing enough free value mixed in with a marketing message pitching your products and services every-so-often.
+Don’t oversell your products or services to your followers, otherwise, they will become quitters.
+Instead, you should balance your Twitter content appropriately by providing enough free value mixed in with a marketing message pitching your products and services every-so-often.